LauraK0/LauraK0/README.md

 ### What I've been up to
 ---

-🔭 Working on the Pre-Apprenticeship course with [Founders and Coders](https://www.foundersandcoders.com/skills-bootcamp/)
+🔭 Working on the Pre-Apprenticeship course with [Founders and Coders](https://www.foundersandcoders.com/skills-bootcamp/) wherein, I have been:

 - Learning all things web development
 - Developing my knowledge of javascript through Execute Programme
-- Looking to collaborate on code review!
+- Collaborating on code review
-- playing with codewars too [my profile](https://www.codewars.com/users/LauraK0)
+- trying to keep my contribution graph green 🟩

-...And I'm trying to keep my contribution graph green 🟩
+...And I've also been playing with codewars too [my profile](https://www.codewars.com/users/LauraK0

 ### Get in touch